Difference between TPO roofing and EPDM roofing

 Roofing

-The answer to 'difference between TPO roofing and EPDM roofing' is that TPO (Thermoplastic Polyolefin) and EPDM (Ethylene Propylene Diene Monomer) are two of the most popular types of commercial and residential flat or low-slope roofing materials.
-Both are durable, energy-efficient, and widely used, but they have some key differences in terms of composition, installation, and performance.
+The answer to 'difference between TPO roofing and EPDM roofing' is that TPO (Thermoplastic Polyolefin) and EPDM (Ethylene Propylene Diene Monomer) are two of the most popular single-ply roofing membrane options.
+While they share some similarities, there are key differences in their composition, installation, performance, and cost.

 Frequently Asked Questions